OWASP/www-project-developer-guide/draft/07-implementation/02-dependencies/02-dependency-track.md

 ### 5.2.2 Dependency-Track

 OWASP Dependency-Track is an intelligent platform for Component Analysis including Third Party Software.
-It allows organizations to identify and reduce risk in the software supply chain using its ability to analyse a Software Bill of Materials (SBOM).
+It allows organizations to identify and reduce risk in the [software supply chain][cschain] using its ability to analyse a Software Bill of Materials (SBOM).

 The [Dependency-Track][deptrack-project] is an OWASP Flagship project